blockchainsllc/in3-docs/docs/spec.md

 That's why this proof needs to provide:
 - all blockheaders where these events occured
-- all TransactionReceipts + their MerkleProof of the logs
+- all TransactionReceipts plus their MerkleProof of the logs
 - all MerkleProofs for the transactions in order to prove the transactionIndex

 The proof data structure will look like this: